Merkel's fate in SPD hands as members vote on power pact

 Ina Fassbender, dpa/AFP/File

-Both camps are set to criss-cross the country from Saturday, when the SPD's designated next leader Andrea Nahles and caretaker chief Olaf Scholz will speak in the northern city of Hamburg.
+Few dare make any predictions about the ballot given the volatile mood in the party, which scored a historic low of 20.5 percent in the September election and has been ruptured by harsh infighting.

-Few dare make any predictions about the ballot given the volatile mood in the party, which scored a historic low of 20.5 percent in September 24 elections and has been ruptured by harsh infighting.
+"It is undeniable that we have all made mistakes in recent months which have led to criticism from the grass roots," Nahles said in an interview with Der Spiegel magazine.

-The party's youth and left wings are driving a concerted #NoGroKo campaign, backed by some regional chapters.
+The party's youth and left wings are driving a concerted #NoGroKo campaign.

-They argue that the party must recover and rebuild in opposition -- which would force Merkel to opt for a minority government or face new elections -- rather than betray its cherished ideals in another grab for power.
+They argue that the party must recover and rebuild in opposition -- which would force Merkel to opt for a minority government or face a new election -- rather than betray its cherished ideals in another grab for power.

 "If we're scared of new elections, we may as well close up shop," argues youth wing leader Kevin Kuehnert, 28.